 Cranberry

-Current panel name: CranDArTagBICU
+Current panel name: Cranberry_DArTag_BI_Cornell_University (2.0)

-Panel name for soft release: Cranberry_DArTag_BI_Cornell_University (1.0) / DCran
+Panel name for soft release: CranDArTagBICUv2

 Availability: Yes

-Description: DArTag Cranberry panel version 1 for 3059 marker loci developed by Breeding Insight at Cornell University, in collaboration with DArT and funded by USDA-ARS for public use.
-DArTag assay uses custom designed oligos to amplify targeted SNPs, and their flanking sequences, prior to Next Generation Sequencing (NGS).
-The sequenced amplicons are demultiplexed and targeted SNPs/haplotypes are analyzed using DArT P/L’s proprietary pipeline.
+Description: DArTag Cranberry panel version 2 for 3,050 markers.
+DArTag assay uses custom designed oligos to amplify targeted SNPs, and their flanking sequences, prior to NGS sequencing.
+The sequenced amplicons are demultiplexed and targeted SNPs/haplotypes are analyzed using DArT P/L’s proprietary pipeline ( https://www.diversityarrays.com/services/targeted-genotying/).

-The marker loci were selected from a diverse set of 53 cultivated cranberry parents and founders from North American breeding programs.
+The markers were selected from a diverse set of 53 cultivated cranberry parents and founders from North American breeding programs.
+It is an improved version of the v1 panel, in which 1,387 markers were removed and replaced with 1,378 markers that provide better genome-wide coverage, enhance detection of genetic diversity, and reduce paralogous amplification.
 The panel is suitable for genotyping diploid cranberry for breeding decisions and selection.
-Usage of the panel outside of Vaccinium macrocarpon has not been tested but could result in higher missing data and fewer data points.
-Access to the panel can be found on DArT’s website (https://www.diversityarrays.com/services/targeted-genotying/).
+Usage of the panel outside of Vaccinium macrocarpon has not been tested, and could result in higher missing data rates.
+Panel developed in collaboration between DArT and Breeding Insight at Cornell University, funded by USDA-ARS for public use.

 Results and Data Sharing: DArT offers multiple data output formats.
 Users are encouraged to work with DArT to ensure the data type they desire is provided.
 Users are also strongly encouraged to request the Missing Allele Discovery Counts (MADC) file from DArT when placing orders.
 This file contains the read counts of each 81-bp michrohaplotype detected in each sample and at each locus.
 Breeding Insight requests that the MADC file and sample metadata also be sent to bi-genotyping@ufl.edu to be added to the public microhaplotype database for fixed allele naming and public data sharing.
 Proprietary sample metadata can be privatized in the database for IP protection.

-**Disclaimer: These materials are based upon work supported by the U.S. Department of Agriculture, under agreement numbers [8062-21000-043-004-A8062-21000-052-002-A, and 8062-21000-052-003-A).
+**Disclaimer: These materials are based upon work supported by the U.S. Department of Agriculture, under agreement numbers [8062-21000-043-004-A, 8062-21000-052-002-A, 8062-21000-052-003-A, and 8062-21000-052-020-A).
 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the views of the U.S. Department of Agriculture.
 In addition, any reference to specific brands or types of products or services does not constitute or imply an endorsement by the U.S. Department of Agriculture for those products or services.**